Skip to Content

 Make sure you scroll down to our printable recipe card for complete instructions but if you want to know some tips for perfect blueberry banana bread, read this section.

 • Use slightly over-ripe bananas.
 Green and perfectly yellow bananas have too much starch and not enough sugar in them.
-They can make your sweet bread crumbly.
+They can make your banana bread dry.
 On the other hand, black bananas have too much sugar and moisture in them and they will make your bread gummy and heavy.
 Use bananas that have plenty of dark speckles on them but haven’t turned solid black.

 • A tip for mashing the bananas.
 You can use a fork to mash the bananas up but a potato masher or a pastry cutter will do the job even quicker and easier.